Power70/myproject/README.md

+# myproject
-# myprojectThis project is a portfolio website showcasing the work and skills of Torzor Peter, a frontend developer.
+This project is a portfolio website showcasing the work and skills of Torzor Peter, a frontend developer.
 The website features a responsive design and includes several sections.

 The header contains a navigation menu with links to different pages, such as "Name," "About," "Projects," "Services," "Hire Me," and "Content."
 The showcase section displays a prominent title and description, highlighting Torzor Peter as a frontend developer.
 It also provides a link to explore his work.